 The length of time it takes to get the results back of Local Authority Search can vary depending on the council.
 There is no national standard procedure as to how long it should take for a council to complete a request, and it heavily depends on the chosen councils resources.
 Some councils are able to process requests within a few days, but on average across England and Wales it is usually a few weeks.
 It is not uncommon though for official searches to take up to 8 weeks during busy periods.
 In comparison, Personal Searches tend to take just a few days as the agencies have dedicated resource to conduct the searches and wish to offer a better service than councils in order to win more business.

-Also, once the initial results are in they maybe be further questions raised by the conveyancers based on the information they have that ben given which can add to the time it takes for the purchaser to receive the final report.
+Also, once the initial results are in there maybe be further questions raised by the conveyancers based on the information they have that been given which can add to the time it takes for the purchaser to receive the final report.

 Currently, there is a project being undertaken to digitise the 384 LLC Registers and transfer ownership to the HM Land Registry.
 This project has been running for over two years and progress has been slow due to the varying formats and complexity of the information held by the local authorities.
 The goal is to digitise all registers so the data can be easily accessed online, dramatically speeding up the process.